GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/template.md

 Streaming insert is useful when you want to insert a large amount of data such as importing historical data.

 {template high-level-style-streaming-insert%%}

-#### Update data

-Please refer to [update data](/user-guide/write-data/overview.md#update-data) for the updating mechanism.
-In the following code, we first save a row and then use the same tag and time index to identify the row for updating.

 {template high-level-style-update-data%%}